ShadowOfNight/Rock-Raiders-Reloaded/README.md

 Changelog
 --------------
+v0.13.031
+- Replaced pdrillfade.wav in Sounds\Minifigure with new version.
+- Replaced Drill_Logo.bmp in World\Shared with higher quality RRU logo.

 v0.13.030
 - Changed textures 60 and 71 respectively in all WorldTextures.
 - Replaced Click.wav and ping.wav in Sounds\Interface with new versions.